 Where Did My Snapchat Heart Emoji Go?

-Although Snapchat may have a ton of features built into the app, it’s the little things that matter to most people.
+Although Snapchat may have a ton of features built into the app, it’s the little things that matter most to their users.
 One of the most basic features in Snapchat is the heart system, which creates a method with which Snapchat can measure your level of friendship with another person.

 While you can have several best friends on the service, only one person at a time can be your true, ultimate best friend, the person who ranks above everyone else.
 To get there, you and the other person will both need to snap each other more often than anyone else on the service, raising your friendship level through the app to become the ultimate friend.
 Your best friend is denoted with one of three heart emojis, each meaning and reaching a new level of friendship as you move through the platform.